• Skip to primary navigation

 stack of stones on a pebble beach

-Stress less for wellbeing: a new six-week course for all
+Stress less for wellbeing: a new 8-week course in April 2026

 Stress can affect us all in a variety of different ways.

-Our brand new six-week workshop explores the impact of stress on our overall daily well-being.
-Open to everyone in our New Forest, Totton and Waterside community, it provides an opportunity for you to consider your personal resilience, gain a better understanding of your own responses to stress, and learn new coping strategies to help mange them.
+Our 8-week series of workshops explores the impact of stress on our overall daily well-being.
+Open to everyone in our New Forest, Totton and Waterside community, it provides an opportunity for you to consider your resilience, gain a better understanding of your responses to stress, and learn new coping strategies to help manage them.

-The course of six workshops will take place at the Coates Centre in the grounds of Oakhaven (Lower Pennington Lane, Lymington SO41 8ZZ), on six Mondays between 10 am and 12 pm, and will include the following elements:
+The course of eight workshops will take place at the Coates Centre in the grounds of Oakhaven (Lower Pennington Lane, Lymington SO41 8ZZ, on Mondays between 10 am and 12.30 pm, and will include the following elements:

 • Understanding stress and the holistic impact it has on our wellbeing